 What makes the Montessori School at Hampstead extraordinary?

 In addition to providing an exceptional, rigorous Montessori education, the pedestrian-friendly community of Hampstead provides a unique opportunity for nature-based education, including gardening the Hampstead Institute's Farm.
-Extracurricular offerings also include a farm class and for an additional fee, yoga class.
-Further, we partner with other community members such as Montgomery's Big Green Bus.
+Extracurricular offerings also include Spanish, art, music, ballet, and the Big Green Bus mobile gymnastics.

 What is Montessori Education?